- My New Tattoo

 - Check in as early as possible so that if there are any problems you have some extra time to sort them out.

 - Hand over the paperwork you received from the airport vet when you go to check in.
 They may ask for copies of the health certificate – in which case hand these over now.
 They will then tape these to the cat crate.

 - If your cat is going to be transported as excess baggage you will need to bring them to the oversize baggage area before you go through customs.

 On The Plane

 - When you are in your seat, you should get a confirmation from the air steward that your cat has been loaded onto the flight.
 If not, you can ask them to check prior to departure.

 - Make sure you check the box on the customs form that you will be bringing a live animal into the country.

 - A customs official may want to check your cat at the destination.

 - If you checked your cat as excess baggage then collect your cat after passing through customs.

 It’s been almost five years since I came to Thailand and I’ve finally grown sick of it.
-The things I miss have become more important, and the things I used to find exotic or endearing I now find irritating.
-I want to buy a house, grow some vegetables and live somewhere clean.
+The things I miss have become more important, and the things I used to find endearing I now find irritating.
+I want to buy a house, grow some vegetables and live somewhere with clean air.